Stuart & Treasure Coast Boat Accident Lawyer

 Reports can be made to the local sheriff’s office, the local police department, or the law enforcement division within the Florida Fish and Wildlife Conservation Commission.
 After filing a report, it is time to consider a personal injury claim.
 A knowledgeable boat accident attorney can guide you through the legal process.

-Scott Smith Injury Law Can Help You After a Boating Accident Injury
+Smith & Ball Injury Law Can Help You After a Boating Accident Injury